-INPUT CAPACITOR SELECTION (CIN)
+Input Capacitor Selection (CIN)

-Good quality input capacitors are necessary to limit the ripple voltage at the VIN pin while supplying most of the switch current during the on-time.
+Good quality input capacitors are necessary to limit the ripple voltage at the $V{IN}$ pin while supplying most of the switch current during the on-time.
 In general it is recommended to use a ceramic capacitor for the input as they provide both a low impedance and small footprint.
 One important note is to use a good dielectric for the ceramic capacitor such as X5R or X7R.
-These provide better over temperature performance and minimize the DC voltage derating that occurs on Y5V capacitors.
-For many applications, a 22 $\mu$ F, X5R, 6.3V input capacitor is sufficient; however, additional capacitance may be required if the connection to the input supply bulk is far from the PVIN pins.
+These provide better over temperature performance and also minimize the DC voltage derating that occurs on Y5V capacitors.
+For most applications, a 22 $\mu$ F, X5R, 6.3V input capacitor is sufficient; however, additional capacitance may be required if the connection to the input supply is far from the PVIN pins.
 The input capacitor should be placed as close as possible PVIN and PGND pins of the device.